 I, literally, found mine on the street.
 Someone was throwing it away.
 I fixed leg, cleaned it off and got to work!

-Step Two (Optional!): I HATE THE ORIGINAL COLOR SO MUCH!!!
+Step Two (Optional!): I HATED THE ORIGINAL COLOR SO MUCH!!!
 So, using a power sander (You can do it by hand with sandpaper or a sanding block.), I stripped the original stain off.
 Stained it with a new color.
 Sanded it once more to get rid of any fly aways.
 Stained it three more times.
 Then, I finished with a clear varnish.

 Step Four: I was lucky enough to have been gifted my kotatsu blanket set from when I lived overseas.
 However, you can easily just buy quilts or comforters at a local thrift or department store.
 Rakuten.co.jp has official kotatsu blankets for cheap BUT it’s the shipping cost that will get you… :p